1930 – 2017

 Available as an e-book for Kindles, tablets, phones and as a downloadable PDF

-If you would like to read more from Language of the Night, you can purchase the complete e-book from Notting Hill Editions.
+If you would like to read more from Language of the Night, you can download it here.

 For more information on rights to the books please contact email@example.com